 - Self-help methods, like massage or relaxation techniques, are used by a third of women.

-- Almost three in 10 women have an epidural.
+- Three in ten women have an epidural.

-In England, around 40% of women end up using a different kind of pain relief than they had planned to before going into labour, according to the CQC.
+In England, four in ten women end up using a different kind of pain relief than they had planned to before going into labour, according to the CQC.

 The most common reasons to use a different pain relief were: